smileinnovation/imannotate/README.md

 ```

-**You may now copy "dist" directory somewhere else, for example "/var/www/imannotate/ui"**
+**You may now copy `dist` directory somewhere else, for example `/var/www/imannotate/ui`**

 #### Launch imannotate

-First, check if everything is ok by serving Imannotate in "full stand alone mode" (that means that imannotate can serve Angular application):
+First, check if everything is ok by serving Imannotate in _full stand alone mode_ (that means that imannotate can serve Angular application):

 ```
 SERVE_STATICS=true ./imannatote